pallets/werkzeug/docs/exceptions.rst

 properly and should abort with ``400 BAD REQUEST``.

-Assuming the application catches all HTTP exceptions and reacts to them properly a view function could do the following savely and doesn't have to check if the keys exist::
+Assuming the application catches all HTTP exceptions and reacts to them properly a view function could do the following safely and doesn't have to check if the keys exist::

     def new_post(request):